Roboto: Piboto

+Piboto is released under a mix of the SIL Open Font License and the Apache License.
+The type family has been archived and is publicly available.

 Reception

 Google developed Roboto to be "modern, yet approachable" and "emotional", but the initial release (i.e., before the Android 5.0 redesign) received mixed reviews.

 Joshua Topolsky, Editor-In-Chief of technology news and media network The Verge, describes the typeface as "clean and modern, but not overly futuristic – not a science fiction font".

 The 2014 redesign for Android 5.0 Lollipop was largely seen as an improvement, with reviewers noting the font was made "rounder and wider," giving it a more pleasant look, and improving clarity on a spectrum of devices from smartphones to large-format displays.

 Industry reaction to Roboto's evolution was generally positive, especially regarding its utility in UI and UX contexts.
 The typeface was widely adopted even outside of the Android ecosystem, serving as a default or recommended font in numerous Google services and third-party applications, and becoming a go-to choice for web designers seeking a modern, legible, and versatile sans-serif font.
 Quantitative studies have confirmed this ubiquity: by 2024, Roboto—together with Open Sans—was found to account for 51% of all Google Font views, while other analytics reported more than 200 billion views and extensive use on tens of millions of websites.

 In user and laboratory-based analyses, Roboto has demonstrated good on-screen legibility, typically ranking highly among sans-serif fonts.
 Studies have shown that Roboto performs comparably to other major screen fonts like Arial and Open Sans in terms of user preference and readability metrics, with slight differences in specific areas such as reading speed and comprehension.